 And off we went to explore other areas…….

-Ok so we probably drove around the entire park while we were there and one day we headed out to Mammoth Hot Springs because it just sounded cool!
+Ok so we probably drove around the entire park while we were there.
+One day we headed out to Mammoth Hot Springs because it just sounded cool!

 I had been to some Hot Springs in Mammoth California coincidentally but nothing like this!!

-The bubbling up waters, the white rock and pools of water here and there was something I had never even seen before, and there was a cool wooden bridge all around it so you could explore.
+The bubbling up waters, the white rock, and pools of water was something I had never even seen before.
+There was a cool wooden bridge all around it so you could explore too.